RedisJSON/RedisJSON/docs/commands/json.arrindex.md

 <details open><summary><code>value</code></summary>

-is one or more values to index in one or more arrays.
+is value to find its index in one or more arrays.

 {{% alert title="About using strings with JSON commands" color="warning" %}}
 To specify a string as an array value to index, wrap the quoted string with an additional set of single quotes.
 Example: `'"silver"'`.
 For more detailed use, see [Examples](#examples).